Monmouthshire Railway and Canal Company: More in the Eastern Valley

 The ironmasters who had agitated for the Eastern Valley section of railway were displeased at the delay: work on the Pontypool to Newport line had been abandoned in the panic of 1847, while they had spent considerable sums on their pits and works in anticipation.
-The so-called Cardwell Clause in all railway acts enabled them to demand the completion of lines for which parliamentary powers had been given, and the issue turned acrimonious.
+The so-called Cardwell Clause in all railway acts enabled them to demand the completion of lines for which legal powers had been given in the act, and the issue turned acrimonious.
 A committee of investigation was appointed on 5 April 1851, and several directors lost their seats as a result.
 Work was now resumed and carried forward swiftly, and after an inspection Captain Simmons on 14 June 1852, the Newport and Pontypool Railway was opened to traffic on Wednesday 30 June 1852, from a temporary terminus at Marshes Turnpike Gate, Newport to the Crane Street station at Pontypool.

 It was reported that "The extent of the railway is 8 miles of single track; the rails are 'Double T', weight 70 lbs. to the yard, on transverse sleepers 9 ft. long × 5ins. deep and 10ins. wide."
 There were six stations, the additional ones being Llantarnam and the temporary terminus at Marshes Turnpike Gate, Newport.
 Initially there were three passenger trains run each way.

 On the same day that the Newport and Pontypool line was authorised in Parliament, the Newport, Abergavenny and Hereford Railway had also received its authorisation.
 That company had intended to build a line throughout from Newport, but Parliament objected to the building of two railways between Newport and Pontypool along pretty much the same ground, and obliged the NA&HR to use the Monmouthshire's line to reach Newport from a junction at Coed-y-Gric Farm near Pontypool.
 Accordingly, the Monmouthshire now started doubling their line to accommodate the extra traffic.
 In addition the line had to be completed from the temporary terminus at Marshes Turnpike Gate to Mill Street; this was opened on 9 March 1853.

 The official opening of the NA&HR took place on 2 January 1854: five trains per day were run.
 The remaining three were mixed goods and passenger with third class accommodation, and had an intermediate stop at Pontnewydd.